Jiiroo19/NPK-Identifier/README.md

-# NPK-Identifier
- Desktop Application tailored for Near-Infrared (NIR) NPK modeling, specifically designed for the Raspberry Pi 4B platform.
-This tool targets to predicts Nitrogen (N), Phosphorus (P), and Potassium (K) levels from soil spectra.
+Desktop Application for Near-Infrared (NIR) NPK modeling, purpose-built for the Raspberry Pi 4B platform.
+This tool is actively under development as part of an undergraduate research project, aiming to predict Nitrogen (N), Phosphorus (P), and Potassium (K) levels with precision from soil spectra.